Star Wars: The Old Republic currently has five Warzones (instanced PvP battlegrounds) available:

 own.
 Novare Coast

-The typical Warzone match then goes something like this: at least 7 Republic players storm the middle and maybe 1 (lucky) sod heads to the western turret (grass) in hopes of capping it.
+The typical Warzone match then goes something like this: at least 7 Republic players storm the middle and maybe 1 (lucky or rather unlucky) sod heads to the western turret (grass) in hopes of capping it.
 Meanwhile the Empire has split up into two teams of 4 each moving forward east (snow) and west (grass).
 They can then easily cap those and just need to defend them in order to assure almost certain victory.
 Usually it takes some time before the 7 Republic players, who are vehemently defending the empty middle against nobody, are becoming aware of what has transpired.
 I cannot remember ever winning this Warzone and any attempt to convince the group of the alternate (Imperial) strategy in the preparation phase is futile at best.

 (3) The Ancient Hypergate